vic-ma/howtodismantle.github.io/_posts/2024-12-11-Cam-like-a-Bosch-Part-II-Integrate-Cam-Images-and-Streams-into-Peakboard-Applications.md

 ![image](/assets/2024-12-11/020.png)

-## Embedd the stream in Peakboard
+## Embed the stream in Peakboard

-For emebdding the stream in the Video Control of the Peakboard application, we use a similiar URL as the single image option, but a different protocol.
-For streaming we use [RTSP](https://en.wikipedia.org/wiki/Real-Time_Streaming_Protocol).
-Actually all cameras for professional use do support this protocol.
-The "inst" parameter defines the stream endpoint as confiugured in the back end (in our case it's stream endpoint 2), along with user name and password: "rtsp://service:Peakboard_2023@192.168.20.152/?inst=2".
+To embed the stream in the video control of our Peakboard application, we use a similar URL to the single image option, but with a different protocol.
+For streaming, we use [RTSP](https://en.wikipedia.org/wiki/Real-Time_Streaming_Protocol).
+Actually, all professional-grade cameras support this protocol.

+The `inst` parameter defines the stream endpoint, as configured in the back end (in our case, it's stream endpoint 2), along with the username and password:

+{% highlight url %}
+rtsp://service:Peakboard_2023@192.168.20.152/?inst=2.
+{% endhighlight %}

-In case we want some more metadata to be displayed directly in the stream (e.g. the recognized types of vehicles), we can use the parameters "meta" and "vcd".
-Then the URL would look like this: "rtsp://service:Peakboard_2023@192.168.20.152/?inst=2&meta=1&vcd=1".
+In case we want some more metadata to be displayed directly in the stream (e.g. the recognized types of vehicles), we can use the parameters `meta` and `vcd`.
+Then, the URL would look like this:

+{% highlight url %}
+rtsp://service:Peakboard_2023@192.168.20.152/?inst=2&meta=1&vcd=1
+{% endhighlight %}

-To find out more about the parameters and their usage, we refer to the pdf documentation that is accessible [here](https://community.boschsecurity.com/varuj77995/attachments/varuj77995/bt_community-tkb-video/241/1/RTSP%20usage%20with%20Bosch%20Video%20IP%20Devices.pdf).
+To find out more about the parameters and their usage, refer to the [PDF documentation](https://community.boschsecurity.com/varuj77995/attachments/varuj77995/bt_community-tkb-video/241/1/RTSP%20usage%20with%20Bosch%20Video%20IP%20Devices.pdf).

 ![image](/assets/2024-12-11/020.png)

-## result
+## Result

 Here's the result of our demo board for the parking lot.
-We can even see in the screenshot that the actual qualtity of the static image is better than the stream as we have configured the stream in a very low resolution.
+You can even see in the screenshot that the quality of the static image is better than the stream, because we configured the stream with a very low resolution.

 ![image](/assets/2024-12-11/result.png)